davidainslie/deploying-to-aws-with-terraform-and-ansible/docs/setup.md

 Now we can attach this role to any running EC2 instance.

 > The above is very manual and error prone.
-We can marginally improve this by instead running [terraform-aws.sh](../terraform/terraform-aws.sh):
+We can marginally improve this by instead running [terraform-aws.sh](../aws/terraform-aws.sh) from `aws` directory:
 > ```shell
 > source ./terraform-aws-up.sh
 > ```
 > where we include `source` to expose created environment variables available to the `teardown` script.
 >
-> And to [teardown](../terraform/terraform-aws-down.sh) the resources:
+> And to [teardown](../aws/terraform-aws-down.sh) the resources:
 > ```shell
 > ./terraform-aws-down.sh
 > ```